mozilla/mig/doc/concepts.rst

 Access Control Lists
 --------------------

 Not all keys can perform all actions.
-The scheduler, for example, sometimes need to issue specific actions to agents (such as during the upgrade protocol) but shouldn't be able to perform more dangerous actions.
+The scheduler, for example, sometimes needs to issue specific actions to agents (such as during the upgrade protocol) but shouldn't be able to perform more dangerous actions.
 This is enforced by an Access Control List, or ACL, stored on the agents.
 An ACL describes who can